Kuzbass State Technical University: Campus

-Kuzbass State Technical University has 8 buildings with total area of 102578m., 2,5 hostels (one is for family students), geodesic and ski bases, a group of dining-halls, a dispensary, a polyclinic, a rest base "Pisanye Skaly".
+Kuzbass State Technical University has 8 buildings with total area of 102578m., 2,5 hostels (one is for family students), geodesic and ski bases, a group of dining-halls.
 The university has necessary technical devices for computer training of students.
 There are more than 700 PCs and 220 terminals of total use system.
 The university has access to the Internet.

 The book stock of the university's library is more than 500.000 copies (including 250.000 copies of study aids and 270.000 ones of research literature).

 The university has international connections with higher educational institutions and firms of the United States, Canada, Germany, France, Italy, Hungary, Bulgaria, Turkey, China, Mongolia.
 The best students have a chance to study abroad.
-Great attention is paid to the spare time of students.
-There is a theatre-studio "Lodge" and some other amateur groups.
-The university is famous for its sportsmen.
-For example, V. Philippov and O. Trofimova are international grand chess-masters, D. Chatkin and S. Dvoretskyare masters of sports and some others.
-The university has the scientific newspaper "Vestnik".
-The instructors can publish training appliances and the results of their research work in it.

-In 1994 the Trustee Council was formed which consists of many enterprises and firms of the region.